redwan011235/Excel-Project/README.md

 - Step 11: Apply conditional formatting and KPI cards for better readability.
 - Step 12: Test the dashboard for accuracy, interactivity, and usability.

+## Project Insights

+- Insight -1: A total of 3,000 applications were received, of which 253 were hired → Overall Hire Rate = 8.4%.

+- Insight -2: 628 offers were made and 386 were accepted, but only 253 joined → Offer-to-Hire conversion = 40%, indicating a joining gap.

+- Insight -3: The Referral program is inactive, representing a clear opportunity area for improvement.

+- Insight -4: Business Development and Operations show the largest manpower demand compared to other departments.

+- Insight -5: The biggest bottleneck occurs in the Offered → Hired stage, highlighting issues with candidate experience and offer competitiveness.

+- Insight -6: The Offer Acceptance Rate is 61.5%, below industry benchmarks → signals the need to strengthen employer branding and candidate engagement.

+- Insight -7: Peak applications were observed in a specific month, reflecting seasonal recruitment trends.

+- Insight -8: Diversity Insight – While female candidates are present in the pipeline, their offer-to-hire conversion is lower, showing the need to strengthen the female hiring pipeline.